bfcamara/bfcamara.com/content/posts/2024/2024-02-12-Aws-Cognito-Service2Service-Auth.md

         - SOFTWARE_TOKEN_MFA
 ```

-The important thing here is to disable all self-service operations from
+The important thing here to notice is that I have disable all self-service
-end-users since we won't have any users registered in the pool.
-You can check
+operations from end-users since we won't have any users registered in the pool.
-the result in AWS console.
+We can check the result in AWS console.

 ![AWS Cognito - User Pool](aws-user-pool.png)